-Day 15: Chengdu - Yangtze River Cruise
+Day 21: Chengdu - Yangtze River Cruise

-Today you will visit China's most famous resident, the Giant Panda.
-Visit the Panda Conservation Centre and see these lovable creatures in surroundings that mirror their natural habitat.
+Today you will visit China's most famous resident, the Giant Panda, at the Panda Conservation Centre.
+See these lovable creatures in surroundings that mirror their natural habitat.
 It is not guaranteed that you will be able to see the feeding of the younger pandas, as this only happens at the start and end of each day.
-Sightseeing involves approximately 1 1⁄2 hours on foot and there are electric carts offered by private vendors that can be organised at your own cost.
-Wander through the People's Park to see the fascinating Matchmaker's Corner.
-Later, transfer 4-5 hours by coach to Chongqing, where you will board your Yangtze River Cruise.
+Sightseeing involves approximately 1 and a half hours on foot and there are electric carts offered by private vendors that can be organised at your own cost.
+Later, travel 4-5 hours by coach to Chongqing, where you will board your Yangtze River Cruise vessel.

-Please note: The Yangtze River cruise section of your itinerary will not be confirmed by the cruise operators until after you commence your tour as it is subject to local river conditions and water levels.
-Your Local Guide will do their utmost to keep you informed of any changes but cannot guarantee against delays or - in rare cases - cancellations of sections of your itinerary.
+Please note that the Yangtze River cruise section of your itinerary will not be confirmed by the cruise operators until after you commence your tour as it is subject to local river conditions and water levels.
+Your local guide will do their utmost to keep you informed of any changes but cannot guarantee against delays or - in rare cases - cancellations of sections of your itinerary.
 Shore excursions are subject to change depending on local conditions.
 A detailed itinerary will be handed out on the vessel each day.